 Figure 1.
 Illustration of the spatio-temporal stimulus sampling.
 A total of 12 frames were presented successively at a rate of 120 Hz (i.e., 8.33 ms per image).
 In these frames, visual information was randomly sampled in space and time using Gaussian apertures (bubbles) with a spatial and a temporal extent.
-The standard deviation of the bubbles on the time dimension was chosen such that the duration of 335 one bubble was shorter than the time required to plan and execute an attentional saccade.
+The standard deviation of the bubbles on the time dimension was chosen such that the duration of one bubble was shorter than the time required to plan and execute an attentional saccade.

-the alphabet, the number of space-time bubbles was adjusted independently for each letter.
+100 blocks of 260 trials each.
+The letter identification accuracy was maintained at 51% by adjusting the number of bubbles on a trial-bytrial basis using QUEST (Watson & Pelli, 1983).
+Since visual processing difficulty may vary across the alphabet, the number of space-time bubbles was adjusted independently for each letter.
 The initial number of bubbles for each letter was determined individually for each participant by administering two practice blocks, each composed of 50 trials, before the experimental blocks began.

-On each trial, a homogenous grey screen was first displayed for 250 ms, accompanied by a 300 122-ms 1300-Hz pure tone to signal the beginning of the trial.
-The grey screen was immediately replaced by a bubblized letter movie that lasted 100 ms. This was immediately followed by a hom-305 ogenous grey screen that remained visible until the participant responded.
+On each trial, a homogenous grey screen was first displayed for 250 ms, accompanied by a 122-ms 1300-Hz pure tone to signal the beginning of the trial.
+The grey screen was immediately replaced by a bubblized letter movie that lasted 100 ms. This was immediately followed by a homogenous grey screen that remained visible until the participant responded.
 The task was to identify the target letter, and participants registered their responses by pressing the appropriate key on the keyboard.
 The next trial was triggered automatically after a 2-s intertrial interval.
 Participants received no feedback on their performance.